 Moving forward into the new millennium, Bruce Marder has put his expertise toward a modern-day concept that will define restaurant dining for many years to come.
 Bruce Marder is currently operating five restaurants and a bakery on the Westside: Capo, Brentwood Restaurant & Lounge, and Cora’s Coffee Shoppe.
-The newest concepts are Red Rooster Bakery in Santa Monica, Café Brentwood, next to Brentwood Restaurant, and Marvin in Beverly Hills adjacent.
+The newest concepts are The Rooster in Santa Monica, which also houses our bakery, and Marvin in Beverly Hills adjacent.

 Chef Ricky Moreno

 Ricky Moreno is the Executive Chef of Capo, Cora’s Coffee Shoppe and Marvin.
 He is also a Managing Partner at Marvin.